-Blue light glasses are glasses that manufacturers claim can filter out blue light.
+Manufacturers design blue light glasses to filter out blue light.
 The glasses have filtering materials or surface coatings on the lenses that block a portion of blue light.

-Computers, laptops, tablets, smartphones, and general lighting can all expose the eyes to blue light.
+Computers, laptops, tablets, smartphones, and lighting emit blue light.

-Other researchers have demonstrated that exposure to short-wave light from devices before bedtime may disrupt sleep patterns.
+However, some studies suggest that blue light glasses are useful.
 A small 2019 study suggests that blue light glasses may be beneficial for treating sleep disorders in people with Parkinson’s disease.